banda-larga/reedy/README.md

 ## License

-HTML2Markdown is licensed under the MIT License.
+Reedy is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements